sveltejs/kit/.changeset/lazy-olives-mix.md

 '@sveltejs/kit': patch
 ---

-fix: bundle SvelteKit for better Vitest support
+fix: bundle SvelteKit when using Vitest